In Sweden, as in South Africa, the ghosts of the arms deal keep returning to haunt top politicians.

 In 1999 Löfven was the head of Metall’s international section and -- according to the programme -- a good friend of Moses Mayekiso, the former general secretary of the National Union of Metalworkers of SA (Numsa).

 The focus of the programme was an odd agreement announced in July 1999 when Numsa and the SA National Civics Organisation (Sanco) announced their joint support for the Saab Gripen bid.

 The public support, from what were touted as “two of South Africa's largest labour and community Organisations” was crucial at a time when government was considering postponing the jet purchase due to budget constraints.

 Mayekiso had by then left Numsa to lead Sanco, though he remained influential within the union.
+School

 The announcement referred to “reciprocal agreements”, by which Saab would support NUMSA in establishing an Industrial School modeled on Saab’s advanced training facility in Sweden and noted that the initiative was supported by Metall and another big Swedish union.

 But rumours that the Saab-Metall initiative was a cover for the payment of dubious sweeteners or commissions were already swirling.